arbor-sim/arbor/doc/python/benchmark_cell.rst

         - at times defined by a Poisson sequence (using an :class:`arbor.poisson_schedule`)

         and the time taken to integrate a cell can be tuned by setting the parameter ``realtime_ratio``.

+        :param source: label of the source on the cell.

+        :param target: label of the target on the cell.

         :param schedule: User-defined sequence of time points (choose from :class:`arbor.regular_schedule`, :class:`arbor.explicit_schedule`, or :class:`arbor.poisson_schedule`).